-Where applicable, this plan indicates different measures for Phases 1 through 4 and Bridge to Phase 5 of the Restore Illinois Plan and Tiers 3 through Tier 1 of the Illinois Resurgence Mitigation Plan.
-This COVID-19 Preparedness Plan will no longer be in effect once the Governor moves the State to Phase 5 of the Restore Illinois plan.
+Where applicable, this plan indicates different measures for Phases 1 through 5 and Bridge to Phase 5 of the Restore Illinois Plan and Tiers 3 through Tier 1 of the Illinois Resurgence Mitigation Plan.
+District management will closely monitor recommendations from the County, the State, and public health authorities and will inform employees when this plan is no longer in effect.
+The General Manager may at her discretion issue an amendment to this plan as necessary.